 2. Occurrence vs. Claims made policy: This one can really put you out of business if you make this mistake.
-The difference between these two is that an occurrence made policy covers you for a job done during the policy period no matter when the claim was made, while a claims made policy covers you for a job done during the policy period only if the claim is made during the policy period.
+The difference between these two is that an occurrence made policy covers you for a job done during the policy period no matter when the claim was made, while claims made policy covers you for a job done during the policy period only if the claim is made during the policy period.

-Let’s say you have a claims made policy and you’re on your last month of the policy term and you do a job on that last month.
+Let’s say you have a claim made policy and you’re on your last month of the policy term and you do a job on that last month.
 After a month, your client realizes that you made a mistake on the job and due to that mistake, there are over $50K in repairs to be done, so your client decides to file a claim.
-By now the policy term is up and your insurance won’t cover you for that claim even though it was a job done while your policy was still in force and now you have to pay $50K in repairs out of pocket just because you wanted to save a couple hundred dollars on a claims made policy.
+By now the policy term is up and your insurance won’t cover you for that claim even though it was a job done while your policy was still in force and now you have to pay $50K in repairs out of pocket just because you wanted to save a couple of hundred dollars on claims made policy.
 For this reason, we always recommend going with an occurrence made policy for a contractor.

-3. Insurance company rating: Make sure you get a carrier that is A rated.
+3. Insurance company rating: Make sure you get a carrier that is A-rated.
 You could consider a B rated company, but anything less than a B rated carrier can be a potential risk for 2 reasons:

 ● There is a chance that this company could go out of business.